observatorium/loki-benchmarks/README.md

 ## Prerequisites

 * Software: `gnuplot`

-To install into a Linux environment, e.g. on Fedora execute: `sudo dnf install gnuplot`
+Note: Install on Linux environment, e.g. on Fedora using: `sudo dnf install gnuplot`

 ### Kubernetes

-* Software: `kubectl`
+* Required software: `kubectl`
 * Repositories:
   * [Observatorium](https://github.com/observatorium/observatorium)
   * Optional: [Cadvisor](https://github.com/google/cadvisor)

-When checking out the other repositories, place the resulting directories as sibling directory to the `loki-benchmarks` one.
-Cadvisor is only required if measuring CPU and memory of the container.
+Note: Clone git repositories into sibling directories to the `loki-benchmarks` one.

+Note: Cadvisor is only required if measuring CPU and memory of the container.
 In addition, change the value of the `enableCadvisorMetrics` key in the configuration to be `true`.
 It is `false` by default.

 #### Deployment